divijghose/firedrake/Firedrake-meeting-2026-01-15.md

 Is this the right audience?
 Are they going to actually use Firedrake?

 Success is not clear, at least for the Firedrake developer team.
-No one has expressed initiative, but if Eike wants to put something together.
+No one has expressed initiative, but if Eike wants to put something together he is free to go ahead.

 ### CW: Reminder: Oxford trip next Tuesday